Sue: Glen McCoy. Any relation to Sylvester?

-The Doctor slips forwards in time.
-It’s all a bit weird.
+And then the Doctor slips forwards in time.
+It’s all a bit weird, frankly.

-Sue: He’s hitting his cues really late.
-Did they rehearse this?
+Sue: He’s hitting his cues late.
+Did they actually rehearse this?

 Me: It’s funny you should say that.
 I think they were too busy doing panto and appearing at conventions to give it their full attention.

-Sue: This is so bad, I almost believe you.
-And I know what the Doctor’s doing really.
-He’s in a different time zone thingy whatsit.
+Sue: This scene is so bad, I almost believe you.

-Yes, the Doctor time-slipped 10 seconds into the future.
+The Doctor has slipped 10 seconds into the future.

-Sue: I wish I could time slip 30 minutes into the future.
-Then this would be over.
+Sue: I wish I could slip 30 minutes into the future…

-The Doctor prepares to use the time-slip against his enemies, but Herbert isn’t convinced.
+The Doctor wants to use this time-slip against his enemies, but Herbert isn’t convinced.

-Sue: You just saw it work!
+Sue: But you saw it work!
 He just showed it you!
 What more do you want?

 Sue: No wonder they boarded it up.
-It’s shit!
 Who’d want to look at that all day?

 Sue: Not Peri, then?